 - Reporting and Operations: Nonprofit Accounting Basics: A webpage that explains the importance of budgeting when maintaining a business.

 - General Tips on Budgeting and Forecasting: A bulleted list of tips that could be used to make a forecast budget.

 Debits and Credits

 Debits and credits confuse people often, especially in the field of accounting.
 In short, debits increase assets while decreasing liabilities and equity.
 Credits increase liabilities and equity while decreasing assets.
 Accountants record debits as any item that impacts or increases assets, such as equipment, bank balances, and accounts receivables.
-Businesses that make a payment on a loan towards an asset create a credit transaction.
+Businesses that make a payment on a loan toward an asset create a credit transaction.
 Accountants record both debits and credits for the most accurate bookkeeping.

 People at home have their own debits and credits to keep records of in the long run.
 For instance, a payment on a car loan translates to debit before becoming a credit.
 Accountants deal with debits and credits on a daily basis due to a frequent exchange of value between assets and liabilities in business transactions.

-Resources About Debits And Credits
+Resources About Debits and Credits

 - Bean Counter’s Accounting and Bookkeeping “Cheat Sheet”: A cheat sheet that helps distinguish between debits and credits in accounting.

 - Debits and Credits: Quick MBA explains defines and explains the difference between debits and credits in accounting.